JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 Exhaustiveness

-A switch expression, or a switch statement whose case labels are patterns, is required to be exhaustive: all possible values of the selector expression must be handled in the switch block.
-A switch is exhaustive if it contains an unconditional type pattern, and can be exhaustive for other reasons as well, such as covering all possible permitted subtypes of a sealed class.
-In some situations, a switch may be deemed exhaustive even when there are possible run-time values that will not be matched by any case; in such situations the Java compiler inserts a synthetic default clause to handle these unanticipated inputs.
+A switch expression, or a switch statement whose case labels are patterns, is required to be exhaustive: All possible values of the selector expression must be handled in the switch block.
+A switch is exhaustive if it contains an unconditional type pattern; it can be exhaustive for other reasons as well, such as covering all possible permitted subtypes of a sealed class.
+In some situations, a switch can be deemed exhaustive even when there are possible run-time values that will not be matched by any case; in such situations the Java compiler inserts a synthetic default clause to handle these unanticipated inputs.
 Exhaustiveness is covered in greater detail in Patterns: Exhaustiveness, Unconditionality, and Remainder.

 case int p -> 0;